 We’re activating Plan B.

-You see, yesterday, I had planned to teach and discuss the structures “saw” and “went”.
+You see, yesterday, I had planned touse the structures “saw” and “went“.
 I had the kids draw a quick two-part sketch of somewhere that they went last weekend and what or who they saw while there.
-I got through about…one…and realized that few students were listening attentively enough to take in meaningful repetitions of the structures, and I was about to have a conniption.
+I got through about…one…and realized that few students were listening attentively enough to comprehend the language, and I was about to have a conniption.
 So I paused class, switched to English, and asked the kids if they had any strategies for me or for them that would help control the chatter.
-Silence.